speedyrulz/Herrgotts-H3-Infinite-Continuation-Suite/README.md

 The goal is therefore **not just to make a clip longer**.
 It is to preserve motion/audio continuity while repeatedly getting the quality reset and creative control of new FL2VA keyframe anchors.

-### Main features

-- Direct **video + audio latent continuation** without decode/re-encode handover.
-- Repeated **Last Frame keyframe anchors** for visual control and quality resets.
-- **Auto Handover** that detects the frozen FL2VA tail instead of using a fixed trim.
-- **Phase-aligned context** to avoid startup flicker from invalid H3 latent cut positions.
-- **No-Lock Fallback** when no final freeze is detected.
-- **Safe Tail Bridge:** rendered frames lost only because of latent phase alignment can replace the first 1–2 potentially unstable video frames of the next clip.
-- Short context-aligned **video crossfade** and independently tested **15 ms audio de-click crossfade**.
-- `Full`, `Stitch Ready` and `Final Clip` output modes.
-- Save / Load complete AV latents with stitch metadata.
-- A **memory-bounded Saved Chain Stitcher** for long projects generated clip by clip.
-- Lazy, marker-gated H3 runtime hooks that are installed only when continuation is actually used.

 ## Example Generation

 ▶ **[Watch the 7-clip / ~61-second example generation](https://github.com/HerrgottMargott/Herrgotts-H3-Infinite-Continuation-Suite/releases/download/v1.2.0/h3-infinite-7-clip-example.mp4)**